-- "Affiliate" means, with respect to any Person, any other Person directly or indirectly controlling, controlled by, or under common control with such Person; provided, however, that for purposes of this Agreement, the Company and its Subsidiaries shall not be considered Affiliates of Parent and Parent and its Subsidiaries shall not be considered Affiliates of the Company unless otherwise expressly stated herein. - "Applicable Law" means, with respect to any Person, any foreign, federal, state or local law (statutory, common or otherwise), constitution, treaty, convention, ordinance, code, rule, regulation, order, injunction, judgment, decree, ruling or other similar requirement enacted, adopted, promulgated or applied by a Governmental Authority that is binding upon or applicable to such Person, as amended unless expressly specified otherwise. - "Business Day" means a day, other than Saturday, Sunday or other day on which commercial banks in New York, New York are authorized or required by Applicable Law to close. - "Closing Parent Stock Price" means the closing price of a share of Parent Stock on the New York Stock Exchange on the trading day immediately preceding the day on which the Effective Time occurs. - "Code" means the Internal Revenue Code of 1986. - "Company Balance Sheet" means the consolidated balance sheet of the Company as of January 3, 2009 and the footnotes thereto set forth in the Company 10-K. - "Company Balance Sheet Date" means January 3, 2009. - "Company Disclosure Schedule" means the disclosure schedule dated the date hereof regarding this Agreement that has been provided by the Company to Parent and Merger Subsidiary. - "Company Rights" means the preferred share purchase rights issued pursuant to the Company Rights Agreement. - "Company Rights Agreement" means the Rights Agreement dated as of May 20, 1999, as amended, between the Company (formerly known as Whitman Corporation, a Delaware corporation) and Wells Fargo Bank Minnesota N.A. (as successor rights agent to First Chicago Trust Company of New York). - "Company Stock" means the common stock, \$0.01 par value, of the Company, together with the associated Company Rights. - "Company Stock Plan" means any equity compensation plan or arrangement of the Company and its Subsidiaries. - "Company 10-K" means the Company's annual report on Form 10-K for the fiscal year ended January 3, 2009. - "Competition Laws" means statutes, rules, regulations, orders, decrees, administrative and judicial doctrines, and other laws that are designed or intended to prohibit, restrict or regulate actions having the purpose or effect of monopolization, lessening of competition or restraint of trade. - "Delaware Law" means the General Corporation Law of the State of Delaware. - "Environmental Law" means any Applicable Law or any legally binding agreement with any Governmental Authority relating to the environment, any pollutant or contaminant, any toxic, radioactive, ignitable, corrosive or otherwise hazardous substance, chemical, waste or material, or, as it relates to exposure to hazardous materials, human health and safety.
+- "Affiliate" means, with respect to any Person, any other Person directly or indirectly controlling, controlled by, or under common control with such Person; provided that for purposes of this Agreement, the Company and its Subsidiaries shall not be considered Affiliates of Parent and Parent and its Subsidiaries shall not be considered Affiliates of the Company unless otherwise expressly stated herein. - "Applicable Law" means, with respect to any Person, any foreign, federal, state or local law (statutory, common or otherwise), constitution, treaty, convention, ordinance, code, rule, regulation, order, injunction, judgment, decree, ruling or other similar requirement enacted, adopted, promulgated or applied by a Governmental Authority that is binding upon or applicable to such Person, as amended unless expressly specified otherwise. - "Business Day" means a day, other than Saturday, Sunday or other day on which commercial banks in New York, New York are authorized or required by Applicable Law to close. - "Code" means the Internal Revenue Code of 1986. - "Company Balance Sheet" means the consolidated balance sheet of the Company as of December 27, 2008 and the footnotes thereto set forth in the Company 10-K. - "Company Balance Sheet Date" means December 27, 2008. - "Company Class B Stock" means the Class B common stock, \$0.01 par value, of the Company, together with the associated Company Rights. - "Company Disclosure Schedule" means the disclosure schedule dated the date hereof regarding this Agreement that has been provided by the Company to Parent and Merger Subsidiary. - "Company Rights" means the preferred share purchase rights issued pursuant to the Company Rights Agreement. - "Company Rights Agreement" means the Rights Agreement dated as of May 18, 2009 between the Company and Mellon Investor Services LLC. - "Company Stock" means the common stock, \$0.01 par value, of the Company, but not including the Company Class B Stock, together with the associated Company Rights. - "Company Stock Plan" means any equity compensation plan or arrangement of the Company or any of its Subsidiaries. - "Company 10-K" means the Company's annual report on Form 10-K for the fiscal year ended December 27, 2008. - "Competition Laws" means statutes, rules, regulations, orders, decrees, administrative and judicial doctrines, and other laws that are designed or intended to prohibit, restrict or regulate actions having the purpose or effect of monopolization, lessening of competition or restraint of trade. - "Delaware Law" means the General Corporation Law of the State of Delaware. - "Environmental Law" means any Applicable Law or any legally binding agreement with any Governmental Authority relating to the environment, any pollutant or contaminant, any toxic, radioactive, ignitable, corrosive or otherwise hazardous substance, chemical, waste or material, or, as it relates to exposure to hazardous materials, human health and safety.